 FOR IMMEDIATE RELEASE

-The Rotunda events are supported by grants from the University of Pennsylvania.
+The Poet-tree En Motion is supported by grants from the University of Pennsylvania.
 Admission is free.
-Tips for the artists are welcome and encouraged.
-Masks must be worn when inside the venue.
+Donations are suggested to benefit Lakota People's Law Project and Survival International.
+Tips for the artists are also welcome.

 ABOUT POET-TREE EN MOTION: